windmill-labs/windmilldocs/docs/openflow/index.md

 executors.

-Flows can be shared and showcased on the [WindmillHub](https://hub.windmill.dev).
-To see an example of an OpenFlow in practice, go to WindmillHub and pick a flow (e.g [Whenever an HN message contains a mention, publish it to slack](https://hub.windmill.dev/flows/13/whenever-an-hn-message-contains-a-mention%2C-publish-it-to-slack)), then Flow -> JSON.
+Flows can be shared and showcased on the
+[Windmill Hub](https://hub.windmill.dev).
+To see an example of an OpenFlow in practice, go to Windmill Hub and pick a flow (e.g [Whenever an HN message contains a mention, publish it to slack](https://hub.windmill.dev/flows/13/whenever-an-hn-message-contains-a-mention%2C-publish-it-to-slack)), then Flow -> JSON.